XPRNetwork/grant-framework/applications/freehumans.world.md

 >
 > This is our mission, our passion, and our commitment, with or without external support.
 We invite you to be part of this transformative journey.
 >
 > **Join us!
-We need the XPR team to collaborate with us on this gamified adventure.
+We would love for the XPR team to collaborate with us on this gamified adventure.
 Web 2 is boring and deprecated, let's be the first to make it better.
 Together, we can go further than any one individual can imagine.**

 > *P.S.
 Today it's my birthday and I am staying at home instead of going out with my friends.
 I have nothing to celebrate until this project is launched and available for all humans everywhere.*